taosdata/TDengine/README.md

     - `deleted`: include deleted tasks too.
 - **GET /tasks/count**: get tasks count only, all the filters above will work in this api.
 - **POST /tasks**: create new task with from/to DSN and return `id` of the task.
-- **POST /tasks/replicate**: create a replication task with explicit options.
-- **POST /tasks/subscribe**: create a subscription task with explicit options.
 - **GET /tasks/{id}**: get task status by `id`.
 - **POST /tasks/{id}/start**: start a task by `id` if not running.
 - **POST /tasks/{id}/stop**: stop a running tasks by `id`, do nothing if not running.